tplager/IGME230/230-project-1-content.md

 The knights below the player's dragon will be shooting arrows and possible throwing spears at the dragon in an attempt to bring it down.

+There will be only one "level" in the game and it is somewhat like Google's T-Rex game except the dragon in this game can slow down and speed up their dragon (by moving it left and right) to avoid arrows and spears.

 ## Genre
 * Flight
 * Shooter